Nick E. Smith is a Legislative Representative in the De Blasio administration.

-As Legislative Director in the New York City Council and State Assembly, Nick has co-authored and helped pass a number of laws, including:
+As Legislative Director in the New York City Council and State Assembly, Nick co-authored and helped pass a number of laws, including:

 New York City laws to: